Ketanop321/cricket-website/README.md

 Create a new branch for your feature or bug fix:

-git checkout -b feature/your-feature
+'git checkout -b feature/your-feature'
 Make your changes to the project code.

 Stage and commit your changes:

-git add .
+'git add .'
 git commit -m "Add a descriptive commit message here" Push your changes to your forked repository:

-git push origin feature/your-feature
+'git push origin feature/your-feature'
 Open a Pull Request (PR):

 Go to the repository on GitHub.